Isilin/Filedepot/README.txt

 2) The filedepot module now requires the libraries module be installed.
    We are not permitted to include NON-GPL or mixed license files in the module distribution as per Drupal guidelines.

-   You will now need to create a sites/all/libraries folder if you don't already have the libraies module installed.
+   You will now need to create a sites/all/libraries folder if you don't already have the libraries module installed.
    PLEASE rename the files as noted below

-   The following three javascript and support files then need to be retrieved and saved to the sites/all/libraies folder.
+   The following three javascript and support files then need to be retrieved and saved to the sites/all/libraries folder.
    > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder.js
    > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui.js

+3) Check that your site has the Private file system path setup.
+Filedepot uses the private file system for it fiile repository is is required so that filedepot can

-3) Enable the module using admin/modules
+4) Enable the module using admin/modules
    The module will create a new content type called 'filedepot_folder'

-4) Review the module settings using admin/settings/filedepot Save your settings and at a minium, reset to defaults and save settings.
+5) Review the module settings using admin/settings/filedepot Save your settings and at a minium, reset to defaults and save settings.

-5) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot    (/fildepot - with clean-urls on)
+6) Access the module and run create some initial folders and upload files {siteurl}/index.php?q=filedepot    (/fildepot - with clean-urls on)

-6) Review the permissions assigned to your site roles: {siteurl}/index.php?q=admin/user/permissions Users will need atleast 'access filedepot' permission to access filedepot and to view/download files.
+7) Review the permissions assigned to your site roles: {siteurl}/index.php?q=admin/user/permissions Users will need atleast 'access filedepot' permission to access filedepot and to view/download files.

 Notes: